Skip to main content

 The regulatory landscape for compounded peptides has seen considerable shifts.
 Historically, many peptides were available through compounding pharmacies under exemptions from full FDA approval processes.
 However, recent changes, particularly in late 2023 and early 2024, have imposed significant restrictions on compounding pharmacies’ ability to produce many popular peptide products.
 This means that while the FDA has not outright banned peptides, it has made it more challenging for physicians to prescribe and patients to obtain certain compounded peptide formulations.

 To be legally compounded, a peptide must meet specific criteria.
 These include being an active ingredient in an FDA-approved drug, having a United States Pharmacopeia (USP) monograph, or appearing on the 503A Bulks List or its interim Category I. Peptides labeled “for research use only” (RUO) are strictly prohibited for human or veterinary compounding.
-This distinction is vital for patient safety, as RUO chemicals have not undergone the necessary or purity assessments for human administration.
+This distinction is vital for patient safety, as RUO chemicals have not undergone the necessary quality control or purity assessments for human administration.

 The reclassification of certain peptides as biologics under the Biologics Price Competition and Innovation Act of 2009 further complicates the landscape.
 For example, tesamorelin and human chorionic gonadotropin (HCG), both peptides, were reclassified as biologics, rendering them ineligible for compounding by 503A pharmacies.
-This illustrates the dynamic nature of and the need for both practitioners and patients to remain informed.
+This illustrates the dynamic nature of regulatory frameworks and the need for both practitioners and patients to remain informed.

 The table below outlines some common peptides and their general regulatory status in the context of compounding, acknowledging that specific regulations can vary and are subject to change.